Halep wins record Australian Open classic

 "I'm almost dead," Halep told the crowd in her on-court interview at Rod Laver Arena.

-And in her briefing with reporters, Halep admitted she thought she was on her way home when staring at those match points.
+In her briefing with reporters, Halep admitted she thought she was on her way home when staring at the trio of match points.

 "Honestly, I thought it's over at that moment, but it was good because I relaxed my arm and I served pretty well those three balls," she said.
 "And then she took the medical (timeout).
 I had time to calm down.
 I had come to believe again, to restart the mind.